 BIM and Green Design

 The recent discussions in the U.S. between the American Institute of Architects Committee on the Environment (AIA/COTE) and the U.S. Green Building Council (USGBC) reflects the growing focus on green or sustainable design.
-Perhaps it’s no coincidence that the US along with other countries like Finland, the UK and Denmark have adopted BIM for majority their public infrastructure work.
+Perhaps it’s no coincidence that the US along with other countries like Finland, the UK, and Denmark have adopted BIM for majority their public infrastructure work.

 This focus on sustainability is visible elsewhere too.
 India’s current focus is on building smart cities.
 Public infrastructure development is underway in many Tier II cities.
-Among the main focus areas of any smart city project is sustainable living.
+Among the main focus areas of any smart city, the project is sustainable living.
 Sustainable living demands green buildings that thrive on optimum and intelligent utilization of the resources at hand.

 Role of BIM in Green Design